Infinite Mode Quantum Gaussian States: Convexity Properties of Covariance Operators

 \section{Convexity Properties of Covariance Operators}

 The previous section described and characterized infinite mode Gaussian states.
-Now we extend some beautiful symmetry properties of Gaussian states proved by Parthasarathy (\cite{Par10}, \cite{Par13} ) in the finite mode case to this setting.
-The methods are similar.
+The Hilbert Schmidt conditions appearing there show that unlike finite dimensions covariance operators in infinite dimensions do not form a cone.
+However, the next proposition shows that they do form a convex set.
+This allows us to extend some beautiful symmetry properties of Gaussian states proved by Parthasarathy \cite{Par10, Par13} in the finite mode case to this setting.
+In the following $\mathscr{K}_{\mathbf{G}}(\CH)$ denotes the collection of covariance operators for Gaussian states on $\GH$ and $\mathscr{S}(\CH)$ are Shale operators on $\mathcal {H}$ for a fixed infinite dimensional separable real Hilbert space $\mathcal{H}$.
+The following Proposition is an easy consequence of earlier discussions.